icaglar/angular-custom-date-picker/README.md

 # angular-custom-date-picker
 This is an angularjs directive that helps filtering date value.
-This directive depends momentjs library and bootstrap
+This directive depends on momentjs library and bootstrap